gbif/analytics/README.md

 - This will only work on a Cloudera Manager managed gateway such as `c5gateway-vh` on which you should be able to `sudo su - hdfs` and find the code in `/home/hdfs/analytics/` (do a `git pull`)
 - Make sure Hadoop libraries and binaries (e.g. hive) are on your path
 - The snapshot name will be the date as `YYYYMMDD` so e.g. `20140923`.
-- Create new "raw" table from either live HBase or from a restored occurrence backup using `hive/import/hbase/create_new_snapshot.sh`.
-Pass in snapshot database, snapshot name, source Hive database and source Hive table e.g. `cd hive/import/hbase; ./create_new_snapshot.sh snapshot 20150409 prod_b occurrence_hbase`
+- Create new "raw" table from the HDFS table using `hive/import/hdfs/create_new_snapshot.sh`.
+Pass in snapshot database, snapshot name, source Hive database and source Hive table e.g. `cd hive/import/hdfs; ./create_new_snapshot.sh snapshot 20200101 prod_h occurrence_pipelines_hdfs`
 - Tell Matt he can run the backup script, which exports these snapshots to external storage.
-- Add the new snapshot name to the `hive/normalize/build_raw_scripts.sh` script, to the array hbase_v3_snapshots.
-If the HBase schema has changed you'll have to add a new array called e.g. hbase_v4_snapshots and add logic to process that array at the bottom of the script (another loop).
+- Add the new snapshot name to the `hive/normalize/build_raw_scripts.sh` script, to the array hdfs_v1_snapshots.
+If the HDFS schema has changed you'll have to add a new array called e.g. hdfs_v2_snapshots and add logic to process that array at the bottom of the script (another loop).
 - Add the new snapshot name to `hive/normalize/create_occurrence_tables.sh` in the same way as above.
 - Add the new snapshot name to `hive/process/build_prepare_script.sh` in the same way as above.
 - Replace the last element of `temporalFacetSnapshots` in `R/graph/utils.R` with your new snapshot.
 Follow the formatting in use, e.g. `2015-01-19`
 - Make sure the version of EPSG used in the latest occurrence project pom.xml is the same as the one that the script `hive/normalize/create_tmp_interp_tables.sh` fetches.
 Do that by checking the pom.xml (hopefully still at: https://github.com/gbif/occurrence/blob/master/pom.xml) for the geotools.version.
 That version should be the same as what's in the shell script (at time of writing the geotools.version was 20.5 and the script line was `curl -L 'http://download.osgeo.org/webdav/geotools/org/geotools/gt-epsg-hsql/20.5/gt-epsg-hsql-20.5.jar' > /tmp/gt-epsg-hsql.jar`)
-- From the root (analytics) directory you can now run the `build.sh` script to run all the HBase and Hive table building, build all the master CSV files, which are in turn processed down to per country CSVs, then generate the figures needed for the website and the country reports.
+- From the root (analytics) directory you can now run the `build.sh` script to run all the HBase and Hive table building, build all the master CSV files, which are in turn processed down to per-country CSVs, then generate the figures needed for the website and the country reports.
 Note that this will take up to 48 hours and is unfortunately error prone, so all steps could also be run individually.
 In any case it's probably best to run all parts of this script on a machine in the secretariat and ideally in a "screen" session.
 To run it all do:

 ```
 screen -L -S analytics
 ./build.sh -runHbase -runHive -runHadoop -runPrepare -runFigures
 ```

 (Detach from the screen with "^A d", reattach with `screen -x`.)

 - Run the `country_reports/copy_placeholders.sh` script, which creates missing graphs (e.g. where a country does not publish any occurrences).